-Student Route (previously Tier 4) visa holders studying at degree level or above can work up to 20 hours per week during term-time and full-time during vacations.
+Student Route visa holders studying at degree level or above can work up to 20 hours per week during term-time and full-time during vacations.

-Student Route visa holders on courses below degree level can work up to 10 hours per week during termtime and full-time during vacations.
+Student Route visa holders on courses below degree level can work up to 10 hours per week during term-time and full-time during vacations.